zeroibc/my-mac-os/README.md

 #### [Reeder](http://reederapp.com/mac/) - RSS Reeder
 - The app I use to keep up with my RSS feeds.
 I use RSS to follow my favourite blogs, stay up to date on new podcast episodes and even track some software releases.
 - I use [Inoreader](https://www.inoreader.com) to sync [blogs I follow](https://wiki.nikitavoloboev.xyz/research/blogs.html) between phone and mac.
-- Here is how Reeder looks like for me:
+- Here is how Reeder looks for me:
 <img src="https://i.imgur.com/WCGFLl8.png" width="500" alt="img">

 #### [Dropzone](https://aptonic.com) - Drag and drop actions